mypiaware/virtual-radar-server-installation/README.md

 ## Advanced Users

 If this scripts fails to install because it is reporting that the operating system is not recognized or supported, please try to manually install Mono on the operating system first and then running this VRS installation script only after Mono is installed.
-For any Linux operating system, if Mono is already installed, this script will simply bypass any attempt to install Mono and simply install the VRS files.
-VRS will get installed just as fine as with any other supported Linux operating system.
+For any Linux operating system, if Mono is already installed, this script will bypass any attempt to install Mono and simply install the VRS files.
+VRS will get installed just as with any other supported Linux operating system.
 However, the user will need to fully test if VRS works as expected on that particular operating system.
 Also note that a few Linux distributions do not have `unzip` already installed.
 Therefore, it may also be necessary to manually install `unzip`.

 ## Mono Issue